NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-10-Do the gospels disagree on who was Jesus father?.md

 > Matthew 1:24-25 When Joseph woke from sleep, he did as the angel of the Lord commanded him: he took his wife, 25 but knew her not until she had given birth to a son.
 And he called his name Jesus.

+Joseph was Jesus' step father.

+> Matthew 1:16 and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ.

 > Luke 3:23  Jesus, when he began his ministry, was about thirty years of age, being the son (as was supposed) of Joseph, the son of Heli,